smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 # **Query Manager Manual**

-The Query Manager enables you to execute ThanoSQL queries and analyze results through a user interface that is familiar and similar to a Database Management System (DBMS).
-It offers an easy way to understand the schema and table structure of the workspace database.
-You can effortlessly manage previous query results through query logs.
-Additionally, it provides a data viewer for analyzing unstructured data, such as images and videos, within query execution results.
+The Query Manager enables you to execute ThanoSQL queries and analyze results through a user interface that is similar to a Database Management System (DBMS).
+It offers an intuitive way to understand the schema and table structure of the workspace database.
+You can effortlessly manage and view previous query results with query logs.
+Additionally, the Query Manager provides a data viewer for analyzing unstructured data, such as images and videos, within query execution results.

 **Key Features**

-- Execution of both ThanoSQL and basic SQL commands
+- Execution of both ThanoSQL and regular SQL commands
 - 'Table Schema' / 'Preview' of data tables
 - Query logs
 - Data viewer